-These studies confirm that dyslexics have deficits in visual processing, especially form perception and visual processing speed.
+These studies confirm that people with dyslexia have deficits in visual processing, especially form perception and visual processing speed.

 Form perception is an aspect of perception and concerns the processes involved in distinguishing shapes through the senses.
-Form perception is one of the most basic visual discriminations acquired by humans in childhood.
-A child with poor form perception is highly likely to be diagnosed with a learning disability, since almost all learning activities require some type of form perception, most importantly the ability to read.
-A child who has trouble perceiving the form of the letters, syllables or words, will have difficulties in learning the alphabet or in learning to read.
-The discrimination of letters is the most important skill in the early stages of reading.
+Form perception is one of the most basic visual discriminations humans acquire in childhood.
+A child with poor form perception is highly likely to be diagnosed with a learning disability since almost all learning activities require some type of form perception, most notably the ability to read.
+A child who has trouble perceiving the form of the letters, syllables, or words will have difficulties learning the alphabet or reading.
+The discrimination of letters is a crucial skill in the early stages of reading.

 Visual processing speed can be defined as how fast a person can look at and process information on a task that does not take any more thinking than noticing the differences or sameness in the objects shown.

 Edublox programs effectively overcome reading and other learning difficulties by addressing the underlying shortcomings that interfere with academic performance.
 Underlying shortcomings include poor form perception and slow visual processing speed.